 Section 100.21 of the Commissioner's regulations is amended to reflect updated calculation methodologies, definitions, and interventions that are designed to provide meaningful and actionable data that can be layered into continuous improvement systems.
-A summary table of revisions to section 100.21 can be found in (Attachment A).
+A summary table of revisions to section 100.21 (Attachment A) is attached.